nicmcd/taskrun/README.md

 taskrunpy
 =========

-An easy-to-use python-based task runner with dependency chaining and management
+An easy-to-use python package for running tasks with dependencies and process management